EasyPost/easy-ui/documentation/specs/Pagination.md

 ## Design

-The design of the `Pagination` component consists of a next and a previous button for navigation, and a dropdown for the user to select specific page.
-This component will rely on React Aria's `useFocusRing` and `useKeyboard` hooks to handle keyboard interactions.
+The design of the `Pagination` component consists of a next and a previous button for navigation, and a dropdown menu for users to select specific page.

 ### API